tigerfarm/tfptaskrouter/README.md

 - Name: dave.
 - Attributes to: {"skills":["support"],"contact_uri":"+16505551111"}.
 Replace 16505551111, with your mobile phone number.
 This is the number that TaskRouter will use to call the worker.

-View Your TaskRouter Activities:
+View Your TaskRouter Worker Activities:
 - Offline, cannot be assigned a task
 - Available(online) to be assign a task
-- Unavailable, cannot be assigned a task
+- Unavailable, the worker is working on a task

 --------------------------------------------------------------------------------